RevealBi/Documentation/docs/web/adding-license-key.md

 - Licensed - obtained when the Reveal SDK is purchased

 ## Key File
-By default, the Reveal SDK will look for a valid license in a file called `license.key` in the user's "Home" directory.
+By default, the Reveal SDK will look for a valid license in a file called `license.key` within a folder named `.revealbi-sdk` in the user's "Home" directory.

 The "Home" directory differs depending on the OS you are using.
-- Windows: `C:/Users/user-name/.revealbi-sdk`
+- Windows: `C:/Users/your-user-name/`
-- Mac: `/Users/user-name/.revealbi-sdk`
+- Mac: `/Users/your-user-name/`
-- Linux: `/home/user-name/.revealbi-sdk`
+- Linux: `/home/your-user-name/`

-When you receive your license key, create a text file called `license.key` in your "Home" directory and set your key as the contents of this file.
+When you receive your license key, create a text file named `license.key` within a directory named `.reveabi-sdk` located in your "Home" directory.
+Populate this file with your license key as its content.

+For example; if using Windows the license file location should be located at `C:/Users/your-user-name/.revealbi-sdk/license.key`.

 ## Set In Code